 Steroid Hormones Imbalance

 Stress-induced, over-activation of the HPA axis and its resulting adrenal dysfunction profoundly

 Besides its ill-effects on our hormonal balance and libido, stress is also considered to be the number one reason why people eat poorly and quit healthy lifestyles programs.[iii]
 This is further aggravating the problem since a bad diet and lack of physical activity also have a negative impact on our sex drive.
 However, with greater understanding of the root cause, comes a greater ability to rectify imbalances.
-Stay tuned next week for insights into what diets and supplements help improve these causes of low libido.
+See Part Two for insights into what diets and supplements help improve these causes of low libido.

 Tong, Rosemarie.
 Feminist Thought: a more comprehensive introduction, 1998, pp. 27, 28

 [iii] Nutritional Strategies for Wild Moods & Crazy Days.
 Managing the Stress Response.
 Functional Medicine Clinical Series.
 2006.
 P.